nishantnayar/Trading-System/ARCHITECTURE.md

 - **Logging**: Loguru (consolidated logging)
 - **Testing**: pytest + coverage

-## Microservices Architecture
+## Service-Oriented Architecture

+### Current Architecture (v1.0.0)

+The system is implemented as a **modular monolith** with clear service boundaries.
+Each service is a separate module that can be independently developed and tested, with the flexibility to extract into microservices in future versions.

-### 1. Data Ingestion Service
+### 1. Data Ingestion Module
 **Purpose**: Collect market data from multiple sources (Polygon.io + Alpaca)

 **Components**:
 - Polygon.io client (historical data)
 - Alpaca API client (real-time trading)
+- Yahoo Finance client (additional data source)
 - Symbol management system
 - Data validation (Pydantic models)
-- Prefect flows for data ingestion
 - Data quality checks
 - Error handling and retry logic